 On the initial visual inspection, apart from the legs and back needing regluing and the need to replace the missing stretcher on one chair, there wasn’t much wrong with them other than the leather and wood needing a good clean and polish.

-Although not obvious on the initial visual inspection, I was later grateful in being forced to strip the other three chairs down, because in doing so I discovered one dislodged spring and one broken spring; both of which had to be rectified before reupholstering.
+Although not obvious on the initial visual inspection, I was later grateful for being forced to strip the other three chairs down because in doing so, I discovered one dislodged spring and one broken spring, both of which had to be rectified before reupholstering.

 - Remove all the upholstery.